Iceland Winter Wonderland

-Iceland is located in one of the northern most locations on the planet.
-In February, you will get a chance to see Iceland in one of its most beautiful seasons, Winter.
-Historically, Feb is one of the best month to visit Iceland for a chance to see the Northern Lights.
-This is not only because the weather is a bit more forgiving then Dec – January, but solar activity from the sun (which causes Auroras) is typically at it’s highest point during this 30 day span.
-If we are fortunate enough to get clear skies with the right conditions, the Iceland Aurora light show will be an incredible once in a life time photographic event!
+Iceland is located in one of the northernmost regions on the planet.
+In March, you will get a chance to see Iceland in one of its most beautiful seasons, Winter.
+Historically, March is one of the best months to visit Iceland for a chance to see the Northern Lights.
+This is not only because the weather is a bit more forgiving then Dec – January, but solar activity from the sun (which causes Auroras) is typically at it’s highest point during this 30-day span.
+If we are fortunate enough to get clear skies with the right conditions, the Iceland Aurora light show will be an incredible once in a lifetime photographic event!

 What is Included?

 With two photo instructors present for the duration of the workshop, you will have plenty of opportunity for one on one instruction to further the skills that you feel you need to work on.
 If the workshop is full and you wanted to be added to the waiting list, click HERE.

 The Beauty of Iceland

 The workshop starts on February 17, 2020 in the morning.
 You can either fly in the night before (Feb 16th) and get a hotel or arrive early in the morning on the17th, before 8am.

 The workshop ends on February 24th, 2020.
 We will drop you off at the airport between 2-3pm or to a hotel of your choice if you are staying longer in Iceland.

 You will fly into the Keflavik Airport (KEF) located roughly 50 minutes outside of Reykjavik, the capital of Iceland.